jonathan46000/pso_python/README.md

 |----------|----------|----------|
 | 3      | $0.21\leq x_1\leq 1$ <br> $0\leq x_2\leq 1$ <br> $0.1 \leq x_3\leq 0.5$  | $x_3\gt \frac{x_1}{2}$ or $x_3\lt 0.1$|

 This function has three files:
    1) configs_F.py - contains imports for the objective function and constraints, CONSTANT assignments for functions and labeling, boundary ranges, the number of input variables, the number of output values, and the target values for the output
    2) constr_F.py - contains a function with the problem constraints, both for the function and for error handling in the case of under/overflow.
    3) func_F.py - contains a function with the objective function.

-Other multi-objective functions can be applied to this project by following the same format (and several have been collected into a compatable library, and will be realeased in a seperate repo)
+Other multi-objective functions can be applied to this project by following the same format (and several have been collected into a compatible library, and will be released in a separate repo)

 ## Error Handling